 After graduating from law school, he tried for a year to establish a law practice in Martinsburg.
 He then moved to Washington D.C. to become a private secretary to Postmaster General William Wilson until June 1897.
 Following a European vacation, he came to Cleveland in 1899 to become a junior partner at Foran, McTigne, and Baker.

-Baker married Elizabeth Wells Leopold, a faculty member at Wilson College, on July 5, 1902.
+On July 5, 1902, Baker married Elizabeth Wells Leopold, a faculty member at Wilson College.
 They had three children: Margaret (Wright), Elizabeth (McGean), and Newton (Jack) Baker III.
 Elizabeth and Newton attended Bratenahl School.